Q-Collar: Does it protect you from concussions?

 As future advancements bring new diagnostic markers and technologies, HINTS Plus remains an essential part of the clinician's repertoire for evaluating AVS.
 Mastery of this test equips healthcare providers with the evidence-based tools needed for rapid and accurate decision-making, ensuring better care in high-stakes environments.

-Benefits of Oral Magnesium in Adolescent Concussion Treatment
+Benefits of Magnesium in Adolescent Concussion Treatment

 The study revealed a statistically significant reduction in PCSS among adolescents who received oral magnesium compared to the control group.
 This suggests that magnesium supplementation can effectively alleviate concussion symptoms, potentially leading to faster recovery and a quicker return to normal activities.